Proteus (moon): Surface features

-Proteus is heavily cratered, showing no sign of any geological modification.
-The largest crater, Pharos, has a diameter from 230 to 260 km.
-Its depth is about 10–15 km.
-The crater has a central dome on its floor a few kilometres high.
-Pharos is the only named surface feature on this moon.
-In Greek mythology, it refers to the island where Proteus reigned.
-In addition to Pharos, there are several craters 50–100 km in diameter and many more with diameters less than 50 km.
+Proteus is heavily cratered and shows no evidence of significant geological resurfacing.
+Its largest crater, Pharos, is 255 ± 12 km in diameter and about 10 to 15 km deep.
+The crater contains a central dome several kilometers high.
+Pharos is the only named surface feature on Proteus.
+It is named after the Lighthouse of Alexandria, which is associated with Proteus in Greek mythology.
+In addition to Pharos, the moon has several craters 50 to 100 km across and many smaller craters less than 50 km in diameter.

-Other landforms on Proteus include linear features such as scarps, valleys, and grooves.
-The most prominent one runs parallel to the equator to the west of Pharos.
-These features likely formed as a result of the giant impacts, which formed Pharos and other large craters or as a result of tidal stresses from Neptune.
+Proteus also has linear features, including cliffs, valleys, and grooves.
+The most prominent of these lies west of Pharos and runs roughly parallel to the equator.
+These features may have formed during the impacts that created Pharos and the other large craters or as a result of tidal stresses exerted by Neptune.

-Named features
+Named feature

-Protean craters are named after water-related spirits, gods, goddesses (excluding Greek and Roman names).
-As of May 2024, there is only one named crater on this body.
+Craters on Proteus are named after water-related spirits, gods, and goddesses, excluding figures from Greek and Roman mythology.
+As of May 2024, only one crater on Proteus, Pharos, has been named.